Content from Introduction

 - What is BERT and how does it work?

-- How can I use BERT as a text classifier?
+- How can I use BERT to solve NLP tasks?

 - How should I evaluate my classifiers?